LuisaFZ/Python-course_NGI_2024/README.md

-# Python-course
+# NGI Python-course may 2024
-Repository to collect files and scripts for Python courses
+Repository to collect files and scripts for NGI's Python course